Medical Policy: 02.04.04

-The available evidence from cohort case control studies and systematic reviews indicates that many of the individual risk factors included in the cardiovascular disease (CVD) risk panels are associated with increased risk for CVD.
-However, it is not clear how the results of individual risk factors impact management changes, so it is uncertain how the panels will impact management decisions.
-Given the lack of evidence for clinical utility of any individual risk factor beyond simple lipid measures, it is unlikely that the use of CV panels improves outcome.
-Studies that have evaluated the clinical validity of panels of multiple markers have not assessed management changes that would occur as a result of testing, or demonstrated improvements in outcomes.
+For individuals who have risk factors for cardiovascular disease (CVD) who receive CVD risk panels, the evidence includes multiple cohort and case-control studies and systematic reviews of these studies.
+The available evidence from cohort and case-control studies indicates that many of the individual risk factors included in CVD risk panels are associated with increased risk of CVD.
+However, it is not clear how the results of individual risk factors impact management changes, so it is also uncertain how the panels will impact management decisions.
+Given the lack of evidence for the clinical utility beyond simple lipid measurements (total cholesterol, low density lipoprotein (LDL) cholesterol, high density lipoprotein (HDL) cholesterol, triglycerides), it is unlikely that the use of CVD risk panels improves outcome.
+Studies that have evaluated the clinical validity of panels of multiple markers have not assessed management changes that would occur as a result of testing or demonstrated improvements in outcomes.
 The evidence is insufficient to determine the effects of this testing on net health outcomes.

 Genetic Markers (genotype testing) for predicting cardiovascular disease risk and/or management is considered investigational, including but not limited to the following, as there is insufficient evidence to support that genetic markers alters the management or improves net health outcomes: